My Story

 Is this it?

 Surely there's more to life than oscillating between fleeting satisfaction and emptiness for a while and then dying?
-Come on!

 I did what any private-school English boy with first world problems would do: a soul-searching mission in Asia.